fieldmaps/edge-extender/README.md

 ## Usage

 Currently, supported inputs are polygon layers in GeoPackage (.gpkg), Shapefile (.shp), or GeoJSON (.geojson) formats.
-For GeoPackages, all polygon layers inside are be processed.
+For GeoPackages, all polygon layers inside are processed.
 Outputs retain their original format, projected to EPSG:4326 (WGS84).
-Running the tool requires files to be added to the `inputs` directory, where they're processed in parallel into the `outputs` directory.
-To use the tool, make sure docker is installed and running.
-From the command line, navigate to this directory and run `docker-compose up`.
-For those on Linux or macOS who want to run processing outside of docker, install GDAL and PostGIS with a `polygon_voronoi` table.
+To get started, add files to the `inputs` directory, where they're processed in parallel into `outputs`.
+Make sure docker is installed and running, and run `docker-compose up`.
+For those on Linux or macOS who want to process outside of docker for more native performance, install GDAL and PostGIS with a `polygon_voronoi` table.
 After that, run `python3 -m processing` from this directory.

 ## Configuration